 We also consulted extensively with policymakers (including the OECD Development Assistance Committee and officials in the countries newly included), CGD colleagues, and experts, and we engaged in in-depth research on how to capture the latest thinking, how to modify existing elements to accommodate new countries (see section on new countries below), and where we can find data to achieve these goals.

-The main changes of the review are outlined below.
+The main changes following the review are outlined in detail in the 2020 CDI Methodology.
+Broadly, these included: